livegnik/2way-poc-design/02-architecture/managers/06-acl-manager.md

 ## 1. Purpose and scope

-The ACL Manager is the sole authority for access control decisions over graph objects.
-It determines whether a requester may read or mutate graph state based on identity, app context, schema defaults, ownership, group membership, and object-level overrides.
+The ACL Manager is the sole authority for access control decisions over graph objects within the 2WAY system, implementing the normative behaviors defined in `01-protocol/06-access-control-model.md` and the pipeline positioning described in `01-protocol/00-protocol-overview.md`.
+It determines whether a requester may read or mutate graph state based on identity, app context, schema-defined defaults, ownership rules, group and relationship constraints, object-level ACL overrides, execution context, and sync constraints.

-This file defines the responsibilities, boundaries, invariants, guarantees, inputs, outputs, and failure behavior of the ACL Manager.
+This specification defines the responsibilities, boundaries, internal engines, execution phases, invariants, guarantees, inputs, outputs, and failure behavior of the ACL Manager.

-This file does not define schema structure, graph mutation semantics, sync selection logic, transport behavior, or identity authentication.
-Those concerns are owned by other components and are referenced only where required for correctness.
+This specification defines authorization logic only.
+It does not define authentication, identity verification, graph mutation semantics, persistence, sync selection, transport behavior, encryption, signature verification, or logging implementation.
+Those concerns are handled by other protocol specifications such as `01-protocol/05-keys-and-identity.md`, `01-protocol/03-serialization-and-envelopes.md`, and `01-protocol/07-sync-and-consistency.md`.

 ## 2. Responsibilities and boundaries

-This specification is responsible for the following:
+### 2.1 This specification is responsible for the following

-* Acting as the single authorization authority for all read and write access to graph objects.
+* Acting as the single authorization authority for all read and write access to graph objects, as mandated in `01-protocol/00-protocol-overview.md`.
-* Evaluating access decisions using:
+* Evaluating access decisions for all graph operations, including create, read, update, and delete, matching `01-protocol/06-access-control-model.md`.
-  * Identity-based rules.
-  * App-based rules.
-  * Domain-based isolation rules.
+* Enforcing authorization consistently for:
+  * Local frontend requests.
+  * Backend system services.
+  * Backend app extension services.
+  * State Manager driven remote sync application.
+* Evaluating authorization using only:
-  * Group-based rules.
+  * Identity context.
-  * Owner privileges.
+  * App context.
+  * Domain and sync domain context.
-  * Schema-defined default access rules.
+  * Schema-defined defaults and prohibitions.
+  * Ownership semantics.
+  * Group and relationship constraints derived from the graph.
   * Object-level ACL overrides.
-  * Execution context constraints (local versus remote).
-* Enforcing app and domain isolation by rejecting cross-context operations unless schema metadata explicitly allows them.
+* Enforcing app isolation and domain isolation per `01-protocol/01-identifiers-and-namespaces.md` and `01-protocol/06-access-control-model.md`.
-* Deriving authorization decisions solely from local graph state, compiled schema metadata, and ACL objects provided through trusted manager interfaces.
+* Enforcing remote execution restrictions during sync application, including the remote envelope rules in `01-protocol/07-sync-and-consistency.md`.
+* Producing deterministic allow or deny decisions with stable rejection categories.
+* Failing closed on missing, ambiguous, malformed, or unsupported policy data.
-* Participating in every write path through Graph Manager.
+* Participating in every graph mutation path before any persistent write occurs, consistent with the sequencing in `01-protocol/00-protocol-overview.md`.
-* Participating in every read path where visibility is restricted.
+* Participating in every restricted read path where visibility is constrained by policy, as required by `01-protocol/06-access-control-model.md`.
-* Producing a deterministic allow or deny decision for a given operation context.
-* Enforcing access control uniformly across:
-  * System services.
-  * App backend extension services.
-  * Frontend app requests.
-  * Local operations.
-  * Remote sync application.
-* Denying access by default when policy data is missing, malformed, ambiguous, or unsupported.

-This specification does not cover the following:
+### 2.2 This specification does not cover the following

+* Authentication or session resolution.
-* Authentication, session handling, or identity verification.
+* Identity verification or signature validation.
 * Graph mutation ordering, sequencing, or persistence.
-* Schema definition, validation, or compilation.
+* Schema definition, compilation, or validation.
-* Sync domain selection or envelope construction.
+* Sync domain selection or package construction.
-* Network transport, encryption, or signature verification.
+* Network transport, encryption, or peer authentication.
-* Event emission, logging, or auditing beyond returning structured denial metadata to callers.
+* Event emission, logging storage, or audit pipelines.

 ## 3. Invariants and guarantees

-Across all relevant components, boundaries, or contexts defined in this file, the following invariants and guarantees hold:
+Across all relevant components, boundaries, and contexts defined in this file, the following invariants and guarantees hold:

-* All access control decisions occur exclusively through the ACL Manager.
+* All access control decisions occur exclusively through the ACL Manager, preserving the single-authority requirement in `01-protocol/00-protocol-overview.md`.
-* No service, manager, app, or extension may implement ad hoc authorization logic.
+* No other manager, service, or app may implement independent authorization logic, in accordance with the trust boundaries in `01-protocol/06-access-control-model.md`.
-* Authorization semantics are uniform and predictable across all apps and sync domains.
-* Authorization decisions are deterministic for identical inputs and graph state.
+* Authorization decisions are deterministic for identical inputs and identical graph state, mirroring `01-protocol/06-access-control-model.md`.
-* Authorization decisions rely solely on local graph state, ACL objects, and compiled schema metadata.
-Network metadata, transport characteristics, or implicit context are ignored.
+* Authorization decisions rely solely on:
+  * Local graph state.
+  * Compiled schema metadata.
+  * ACL objects attached to graph Parents.
+  These sources align with the allowed inputs described in `01-protocol/06-access-control-model.md`, and no network metadata or transport hints are ever considered.
-* Authorization evaluation has no side effects on graph state.
+* Authorization evaluation has no side effects, per `01-protocol/06-access-control-model.md`.
-* Authorization evaluation must complete before any graph mutation is applied.
+* Authorization evaluation completes before any graph mutation occurs, firmly positioned between schema validation and persistence in `01-protocol/00-protocol-overview.md`.
-* Explicit deny rules from schema or ACL data take precedence over grant rules.
+* Explicit deny rules always override allow rules, matching the precedence rules in `01-protocol/06-access-control-model.md`.
-* Deny-by-default behavior applies whenever correctness cannot be guaranteed.
+* Schema-defined prohibitions cannot be overridden by ACL data, per `01-protocol/06-access-control-model.md`.
+* Authorization fails closed when correctness cannot be guaranteed, matching both `01-protocol/06-access-control-model.md` and the rejection handling in `01-protocol/09-errors-and-failure-modes.md`.
-* These guarantees hold regardless of caller, execution context, input source, or peer behavior, unless explicitly stated otherwise.
+* These guarantees hold regardless of caller, execution context, input source, or peer behavior, unless explicitly stated otherwise, ensuring parity with `01-protocol/06-access-control-model.md`.

+## 4. Internal structure and engines

+The ACL Manager is internally structured as a set of deterministic engines executed in a strict order.
+These engines are logical components and do not imply separate processes or threads.

+### 4.1 ACL Evaluation Engine

+The core engine responsible for evaluating authorization decisions.
+It orchestrates all subordinate engines and produces the final allow or deny decision.

+### 4.2 Schema Default Engine

+Evaluates schema-defined default permissions, prohibitions, mutability rules, and creation rules for the target object type.

+### 4.3 Ownership Resolution Engine

+Resolves ownership semantics for the target object and determines owner privileges as defined by schema metadata.

+### 4.4 Domain and App Boundary Engine

+Enforces app isolation, domain isolation, and cross-context visibility rules.

+### 4.5 Object ACL Engine

+Parses, validates, and applies object-level ACL overrides attached to Parent objects.

+### 4.6 Graph Constraint Engine

+Evaluates schema-declared graph-derived constraints such as group membership, relationship existence, trust edges, degree-of-separation limits, or rating thresholds.

+### 4.7 Remote Execution Constraint Engine

+Applies additional hard constraints for operations originating from remote peers during sync application.

+### 4.8 Cache Layer

+An internal, optional cache used to accelerate repeated authorization decisions.
+Cache use must never affect correctness.

-## 4. Authorization inputs and outputs
+## 5. Authorization inputs and outputs

-### 4.1 Inputs
+### 5.1 Inputs

-The ACL Manager consumes the following inputs.
+The ACL Manager consumes the following inputs after the structural validation, signature verification, and schema validation stages described in `01-protocol/00-protocol-overview.md` and `01-protocol/07-sync-and-consistency.md`.

-OperationContext:
+#### OperationContext

 * requester_identity_id.
-* delegated_key_id or device identifier when provided.
+* delegated_key_id or device identifier, when present.
 * app_id.
+* domain identifier.
-* domain_id.
+* operation type.
-* operation type (create, read, update, delete, or other graph verbs surfaced by Graph Manager).
 * execution context, local or remote.
-* sync domain identifier when invoked during sync apply.
+* sync domain identifier, when invoked during sync.
-* authenticated remote peer identity when applicable.
+* authenticated remote peer identity identifier, when applicable.

+OperationContext content and immutability follow the lifecycle detailed in `01-protocol/00-protocol-overview.md`, while remote fields originate from the sync submission flow in `01-protocol/03-serialization-and-envelopes.md`.

-Target metadata:
+#### Target object metadata

 * Object kind, Parent, Attribute, Edge, or Rating.
 * Target object identifier.